 Instructions

-- Glaze Biscuits: As soon as the biscuits come out of the oven and are still warm, brush the garlic butter topping generously over the biscuit tops.
+- Glaze and Serve: Once biscuits are baked and still warm, brush the garlic butter mixture generously over the tops.
+Cut along the pre-scored lines and serve warm.

 Notes